 Diverticular disease is characterized by small, balloon-like sacs (diverticula) protruding through all the layers of particular structures in the gastrointestinal (digestive) tract.

 By far, the most common site for diverticula to develop is in the large intestine.
+Diverticula may also develop in the esophagus (see Esophageal Pouches).
 Rarely, diverticula develop in the stomach and small intestine.
-Meckel's diverticulum is the most common diverticular disease of the small intestine.
+Meckel diverticulum is the most common diverticular disease of the small intestine.
 It is present at birth in about 2 to 3% of people (see see Meckel Diverticulum).

-Last full review/revision November 2007 by Michael C. DiMarino, MD
+Last full review/revision August 2013 by Michael C. DiMarino, MD